litus-ai/classy/docs/docs/getting-started/structured-configs/overall-structure.md

 title: Overall Structure
 ---

-In classy, we specify every detail of training and model configurations through nice *.yaml* files, using the amazing [Hydra](https://hydra.cc/) library.
+In `classy`, we specify every detail of training and model configurations through nice `.yaml` files, using the amazing [Hydra](https://hydra.cc/) library.

 :::info